A Slice of Paradise on the NSW South Coast

 Start working your way through the 100 Beach Challenge

 While guidebooks and websites always refer to Hyams Beach’s claims to have the whitest sand in the world, the Shoalhaven actually has lots of equally stunning beaches.
-To encourage you to visit them Shoalhaven Tourism has come up with the 100 Beach Challenge (PDF).
+To encourage you to visit them, Shoalhaven Tourism has come up with the 100 Beach Challenge.

 Do some window shopping in Milton

-You drive through Milton on your way to Mollymook, and I am sure on sight you will be planning to head back and explore once you are settled.
+You drive through Milton on your way to Mollymook, and I am sure on sight you will plan to head back and explore.

-We managed to pick up some birthday gifts and some lovely skincare products.
-There is a good range of homewares, clothing and cafes along the main street and surrounding streets, easily enough to keep the average shopper busy for a couple of hours.
+We picked up some birthday gifts and some lovely skincare products.
+There is a good range of homeware, clothing and cafes along the main street and surrounding streets, easily enough to keep the average shopper busy for a couple of hours.

 Head out for a bushwalk

-Instead this time we enjoyed the coastal walk from Mollymook to the Narrawallee Beach, where we took the feature image at the top of the page.
+Instead, this time we enjoyed the coastal walk from Mollymook to Narrawallee Beach, where we took the feature image at the top of the page.
 There is also a short 500m walk on Bannister Head that has lovely views over Mollymook Beach.

 More options